mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-05-maintainable-avalonia-funcui-layout.md

 If the `Selection.view` is not responsible for how it is docked, that responsibility should be moved up to its containing element.
-Let's refactor, with a bit of added indirection:
+Let's refactor, adding a bit of indirection:

 ``` fsharp
 module Selection =